itu-rover/rover_21/rover_21_control/README.md

 # Autonomous Navigation

-To run autonomous navigation correctly, follow given steps.
+To run autonomous navigation in Gazebo correctly, follow given steps.

 1- Run Husky or Rover in Gazebo (if available, use husky_velodyne package)